BlaineMoon30/STM32N6_VENC_RTSP_Server/README.md

 https://github.com/STMicroelectronics/STM32CubeN6/tree/main/Projects/STM32N6570-DK/Applications/VENC/VENC_RTSP_Server

+For example, in the file venc_h264_config_720p_Frame.h, the width can be adjusted to match a multiple of 64.
+However, please note that the downsize ratio is limited to a maximum of x7.999.

 ##  <b>VENC_RTSP_Server Application Description</b>

 This application provides an example of the H264 video encoder streamed through Azure RTOS NetX/NetXDuo on STM32N6570-DK board.